Second-hand retailer ThredUp's bigger loss sends shares tumbling

-Online second-hand apparel retailer ThredUp Inc (TDUP.O) on Wednesday reported a bigger loss in its first quarterly report as a public company, weighed down by higher spending to expand its business.
+(Reuters) -Online second-hand apparel retailer ThredUp Inc on Wednesday reported a bigger loss in its first quarterly report as a public company, weighed down by higher spending to expand its business.

 The company’s shares tumbled 11% in extended trading as investors shrugged off a revenue beat.